-- Noncompete Agreements.
-Henry is regularly involved in enforcing franchise agreements’ noncompete terms against current and former franchisees who attempt to take knowledge and experience gained from franchisors and use it to operate their own competing businesses, both domestically and abroad.
+Noncompete Agreements.
+Henry is regularly involved in enforcing franchise agreements’ noncompete terms against current and former franchisees who attempt to take the knowledge and experience gained from franchisors and use it to operate their own competing businesses, both domestically and abroad.

-- Discrimination Claims.
+Discrimination Claims.
 Henry defends employers from claims under Title VII of the Civil Rights Act, the Family and Medical Leave Act, the Americans with Disabilities Act, the Age Discrimination Act, and the Minnesota Human Rights Act.

-- Noncompete and Confidentiality Claims.
+Noncompete and Confidentiality Claims.
 Henry has enforced noncompete and confidentiality agreements against employees who attempt to leave their job to work for competitors and take customer lists, trade secrets, and other proprietary information with them.

-- Government Complaints and Investigations.
+Government Complaints and Investigations.
 Henry counsels employers in responding to investigations and complaints filed with state and federal employment discrimination agencies like the Minnesota Department of Human Rights and the U.S. Equal Employment Opportunity Commission.

 Copyright Infringement.
 Henry defended a start-up online service provider from claims of copyright infringement by a well-established national competitor.

 Professional Associations & Memberships